 Skin corrosion/irritation: Prolonged skin contact may cause temporary irritation.
 Serious eye damage/eye: Causes serious eye irritation.

-Respiratory or skin sensitization:

-Not a respiratory sensitizer.
+Respiratory or skin sensitization: Not a respiratory sensitizer.
 This product is not expected to cause skin sensitization.

-Legal Stuff: The use of these materials is at your own risk.
-DISCUS and other contributors accept no liability for your reliance on any of these materials.
-Nothing in this document constitutes legal advice.
-We suggest that you consult with your attorney and other subject matter advisors for any specific guidance on legal or regulatory compliance.

 Germ cell mutagenicity: No data available to indicate product or any components present at greater than 0.1% are mutagenic or genotoxic.